Part of speech: noun

 Examples of Fabulist in a sentence

-"Her fantastical debut novel earned her the reputation of a skilled fabulist."
+"Her debut fantasy romance novel earned her the reputation of a skilled fabulist."

 Did you Know?